telerik/winforms-docs/gridview/exporting-data/export-to-csv.md

 ## RunExport method

-Exporting data to CSV file is done through the RunExport method of ExportToCSV object.
-The RunExport method accepts the following parameter:
+Exporting data to CSV file is done through the RunExport method of the `ExportToCSV` object.
+The __RunExport__ method accepts the following parameter:

 * fileName: the name of the exported file